slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - three-paths-in-the-tech-industry-founder-executive-or-employee
 - trabalhar de porta aberta vs trabalhar à porta fechada
 - Oh, this is an easy one.
 When people say a child is talented they mean he or she is a good learner.
 But a talented adult is a good do-er.
 High potential people who fail to make an impact are stuck in child-mode, because that is what they were always praised for.
-- From the point of view of a noob.
-I might be completely wrong: Tech marketability is important WHEN you are below average (my case).
-Otherwise any technology will grant you a job: if you know how to program, all languages are easy to pick.
-In my case, I'm still between React and Vue.
-While I prefer Vue, all jobs ask for React.
 - work smart not harder but hard still.
 - Be a jack-of-all-trades and a master of one.
 - trade-able skills: figure out what skills you already have that you can charge for
 - Always Focus on Delivering More Value than Expected
 - finding and winning a great job is a competitive subject. it's not very correlated with luck.
 - Your Success is Someone Else’s Miracle
-> *'The difference between your best and your worst?
-The perception of others.
-Block out the noise and you’ll stay on track.' -- Phil Hellmuth*
 - find your secret sauce and NAME it. whats unique. you need to get people attention
 - ask what's your secret mission -- something you want to do here that another person is interested also\

-- you are a learning machine… Not an occupation.
+- you are a learning machine.
+Not an occupation.
 - Ideas are welcomed, execution is worshiped

 - recruiting better than hiring: find a place where you can do a good job